sclebo05/LiveTrapAlertPIO/README.md

 # SquirrelTrapAlertPIO

 Squirrel trap alerting with an ESP32 and a reed switch.
+Intended to be built in PIO, could work in other IDEs.
+Work in Progress.